 Introduction

 Recent advancements have highlighted the efficacy of language models over traditional supervised machine learning approaches in the realm of protein structure prediction.
 Traditional methods rely on evolutionary information sourced from multiple sequence alignment, a process which can be computationally intensive.
 Conversely, language models have the capacity to derive information directly from single amino acid sequences.
+Most noticeably, such models can exploit the information encoded in the vast number of unlabeled sequences used for their pre-training.
+On top of that, language models allow protein-specific predictions, as opposed to other methods which rely on family-averaged alignments.

 The information encoded from neural networks are finding a growing number of applications, from protein structure estimation [1] to host prediction from a viral protein [2].
-State of the art results make use of embeddings, which are protein information encoded via transformers architecture like protBERT [3].
+State of the art results make use of embeddings, which are protein information encoded via transformers architecture like protBERT [1].